Convergent beam electron diffraction

 Convergent beam electron diffraction (CBED) is an electron diffraction technique where a convergent or divergent beam (conical electron beam) of electrons is used to study materials.

 CBED scheme, adapted from W. Kossel and G. Möllenstedt, Elektroneninterferenzen im konvergenten Bündel, Annalen der Physik 36, 113 (1939).

 History

 CBED was first introduced in 1939 by Kossel and Möllenstedt.
 The development of the Field Emission Gun (FEG) in the 1970s, the Scanning Transmission Electron Microscopy (STEM), energy filtering devices and so on, made possible smaller probe diameters and larger convergence angles, and all this made CBED more popular.
-In the seventies, CBED was being used for the determination of the point group and space group symmetries by Goodman and Lehmpfuh, and Buxton, and starting in 1985, CBED was used by Tanaka et al. for studying crystals structure.
+In the seventies, CBED was being used for the determination of the point group and space group symmetries by Goodman and Lehmpfuh, and Buxton, and starting in 1985, CBED was used by Tanaka et al. for studying crystal structure.

 Applications

 By using CBED, the following information can be obtained: